 Yes, hypercalcemia can be serious if untreated, potentially leading to complications such as kidney stones, kidney failure, osteoporosis, abnormal heart rhythms, and neurological dysfunction.

-First line hypercalcemia treatment typically involves rehydration with intravenous fluids to correct dehydration and dilute blood calcium levels, along with using diuretics to promote calcium excretion.
+First-line treatment for hypercalcemia typically involves rehydration with intravenous fluids to correct dehydration and dilute blood calcium levels.
+Diuretics may be used in selected cases after adequate hydration.

 To reduce calcium, it's important to treat the underlying cause of hypercalcemia.
 Depending on the specific situation, this may involve surgery, medication changes, or managing related diseases.